Geryes-Doumit/Python-discord-bot/README.md

 Roasts the specified person.
 If the server_specific argument is set to True, the roast will be chosen randomly from the server roasts, otherwise it will be from all the available roasts.

 `/roast list (server_specific)`:
-Show all available roasts.
+Shows all available roasts.
 Choose whether or not you only want the server roasts with server_specific.

 `/roast add [roast]`:
 Adds a roast to the server roasts (server_specific).
 The roast must contain '@n' to specify where the name of the person to roast goes.